ovaltinejenkins/SiideTest/readme.markdown

 Issues:

  * One of the issues in working on this was my lack of knowledge of conventions and standards in the technologies.
-I would assume that there are organizational things I have done that are incorrect and this has caused me some doubt, especially in the use of some of the routes.
+I would assume that there are organizational things I have done that are incorrect and this has caused me some doubt, especially in the use of some of the routes and paging.
  * There were also issues deploying to Heroku from Windows, and I had to switch to a Linux VM eventually.

 Time: